 Getting help from a tutor at the Academic Support Center is simple: Just come by for help.
 We're free for students, and we've got convenient hours and online support.
-You can drop by for quick help; enroll in Project Mainstay , a grant program that gives you a tutor-mentor, technology if you need it, and social and cultural opportunities to build a stronger college experience; or (if you qualify) make an appointment to see a specific tutor.
+You can drop by for quick help; enroll in TRiO Student Support Services , a grant program that gives you a tutor-mentor, technology if you need it, and social and cultural opportunities to build a stronger college experience; or (if you qualify) make an appointment to see a specific tutor.

 There's no reason not to get help!
 Stop in, call, or find more information online, but whatever you do, don't struggle alone.

 During a typical tutoring session, you and the tutor will sit at a table or meet online to have a conversation about your homework, project, or essay.
 The tutor will ask you if there is anything in particular that you would like to focus on or might need help improving.
 If you have any notes from your professor, you'll want to bring them to the table.
 The tutor and you will discuss any issues or questions, and the tutor will help you recognize your strengths and weaknesses to help you focus your work away from the Center.

 We have a few special rules for writing sessions that students who haven't been in for a few semesters might be unfamiliar with.
 First, we will not read papers that are dropped off, and the tutors won't work as editors to fix your grammar or sentence errors for you.
 Instead, tutors will explain issues of grammar and punctuation as the need arises in your essay, with the goal of teaching you how to spot and correct your own errors on that text and future pieces of writing.
 Second, in writing sessions, you or the tutor will read the piece of writing aloud.
 This technique helps you hear your own errors, and you'll be shocked at how many mistakes you catch yourself, letting you and the tutor work on concerns that aren't so easily "fixed."